-All publication titles are links to their sources.
+All publication are linked to their sources.
 Please let us know if you have trouble accessing.

 - Santos, M. J., J. H. Thorne, and C. Moritz.
 2015.
 Synchronicity in elevation range shifts among small mammals and vegetation over the last century is stronger for omnivores.
 Ecography 38:556-568.